Forgiveness: Returning to Ourselves and Each Other

 We might imagine forgiveness as the opposite of anger.
 Anger is “bad,” forgiveness is “good,” and we want to get from one to the other as quickly as possible.
 But life is more complex than this simple duality.

 Karla McLaren’s book “The Language of Emotions” taught me much about the wisdom of emotions.
 While I don’t use her particular practices, the distinctions she makes about emotions are quite helpful.
-She suggests something radically different: anger and forgiveness are partners in the healing process.
+She suggests something radically different: anger and forgiveness are partners in the process.
 Anger is the doorway to forgiveness.

 Forgiveness requires bringing our awareness to what is true, and when we do this, we may discover our anger.
 When we bring presence to anger, it restores our sense of boundary and dignity.
 Forgiveness becomes possible only when the truth of our experience is no longer exiled.
 Only then can forgiveness emerge honestly.
+This is as true in leadership and teams as it is in personal life.
+Unspoken resentment and suppressed anger often surface later as disengagement, conflict, or burnout.

 I wrote more about this in my blog on feelings.
 Our feelings are meant to be felt.
 It’s part of being alive!
 But this doesn’t mean we’re acting out our feelings.
 We’re not attacking or throwing a tantrum.
 We’re not exploding.
 This also doesn’t mean we’re acting them out inside ourselves either.
 This might look like beating ourselves up inside, blaming or attacking ourselves for something we did or didn’t do.
 We’re also not bottling them up or holding them in.
 We’re treating our feelings like gold.
 They have important information to share.
 To articulate our feelings, we first need to be aware of what we are feeling, and this is greatly assisted by noticing what we’re experiencing in our bodies.